os-climate/sostrades-dev-tools/docs/source/user_manual.md

 There are two different roles that can be assigned to a user or group for processes:
 - **Contributor**: can generate references and create study from the process.
-- **manager**: can manage access rights of the process, generate references and create study from this process.
+- **Manager**: can manage access rights of the process, generate references and create study from this process.
 A group with manager access right to this process gives the manager access right to users and groups that are in this group.

 #### Subsection 2.6.4: Execution dashboard